apostrophecms-legacy/apostrophe-pages/README.md

 ### Fetching Ancestors and Descendants Automatically ###

 `pages.serve` automatically fetches the ancestors of the page into the `ancestors` property of the `page` object given to the page template.
 In addition, the children of the page are available in the `children` property.
-If you specify `depth: 2` as an option to `pages.serve`, you may access the grandchildren as well.
-You may set `depth` as high as your needs require, but for performance reasons it's best not to fetch more detail than you need.
+And the children of the home page (whether the current page is the home page or not) are available in the `tabs` property.

+If you need to see the descendants of the current page to a greater depth, set the `descendantOptions` option when calling `pages.serve`:

+    {
+      descendantOptions: {
+        depth: 2
+      }
+    }

+You can then look at the `children` property of each entry in `page.children`, and so on.

+To do the same thing for descendants of the home page, set:

+    {
+      tabOptions: {
+        depth: 2
+      }
+    }

+You can also shut off ancestors, descendants or tabs entirely if you're not interested:

+    {
+      ancestors: false
+      tabs: false,
+      descendants: false,
+    }

 ## Loading Additional Data